zhifez/report-and-block-x-twitter-spam-bots-chrome/README.md

 1. Clone this repo to local.

-2. In Chrome, navigate to [Chrome Extensions Page](chrome://extensions/).
+2. In Chrome, navigate to Chrome Extensions Page: chrome://extensions/.

 3. Select "Load Unpacked", a directory selection UI will popup.